ChessLogical/Sled-Ops/README.md

-/1 and /2 are a mess   /3 is a little better
+/1 and /2 and /3 are a mess   /4 is a little better